 Courgettes are very heavy croppers and so just a few plants will be enough for most families.
 The soil needs to be very fertile, so dig in plenty of compost or well-rotted manure several weeks ahead of planting.

-Once the threat of frost has gone, plant the courgette plant spacing needs to be at 60cm intervals.
-Keep well weeded but take care not to damage the root structure.
+When you plant out your courgettes (after the risk of frost has passed), plant spacing needs to be at 60cm intervals.
+Keep well weeded, but take care not to damage the root structure.

 When the first fruits start to swell, feed weekly and keep the soil moist, making sure that you water the roots and not the foliage.